 Cervical cancer is the most common Gynecologic cancer, affecting thousands of women in the US every year.
-Screening for the early stages of precancerous cells, the Pap smear, has reduced the incidence of cancer over the past 30 years.
-While most advanced cervical cancers are found in women who have not been getting pap smears, most precancerous lesions are found in women who do get regular pap smears.
+Screening for the early stages of precancerous cells, the Pap smear and HPV testing has reduced the incidence of cancer over the past 30 years.
+While most advanced cervical cancers are found in women who have delayed a screening pap smear, most precancerous lesions are found in women who do get regular pap smears.
 Their first sign of a problem is an abnormal pap smear on a routine examination.

 The abnormal pap smear generally comes as a shock to most women, and they often assume the worst that they have cancer and their life is over.
 Not So.
 Most abnormal pap smears can be easily treated with minimal damage to the cervix and minimal impairment of future fertility.
 Most women with abnormal cells on their pap smear do not need a hysterectomy.

 Abnormal pap smears are generally evaluated with a specialized examination called colposcopy.
 A magnifying microscope is positioned to see the fine details of the cervix, and the tissue is stained using a dilute form of vinegar.
 Abnormal appearing cells are sampled with a biopsy, and often several biopsies of different areas of the cervix are taken.
 Dr. Holley and Teresa use local anesthetic for most biopsy procedures to minimize your discomfort during the procedure.